czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

         - Should you use exceptions or special values?
           - Partial functions vs. total functions
           - x86-64 hardware supports both models → hardly anybody does this
-            - Due to inertia and the fact that lot’s of useful computations do better without it
+            - Due to inertia and the fact that lot's of useful computations do better without it
 - Some uses of types
   - Annotations (`int x` tells the programmer that `x` is an `int`)
     - Also tells the compiler useful information that allows it to generate better code